TomBrlek/PicoUSB/README.md

  - If you insert it while holding the "Boot" button, it will open in bootloader mode.
 This is usually only used the first time the device is set up and never again.

 **Important Files:**
- - pico_usb.txt - here is where your executable code is located
+ - pico_usb.txt - here is where your executable pseudo-code is located.
- - layout.txt - here is where you select your keyboard layout
+ - layout.txt - here is where you select your keyboard layout.
  - code.py - interpreter that executes your pesudo code.
 Free to modifly.
 (1)
- - boot.py - this code.
+ - boot.py - this code executes before the USB is recognised.
 Free to modify.
 (1)

 **pico_usb.txt API:**
 - delay()   - delays the execution for the number of seconds that is in between brackets, example: delay(0.8)